cjxe/blog/_posts/how-to-communicate-effectively-a-simple-and-practical-guide/2024-10-20-how-to-communicate-effectively-a-simple-and-practical-guide.md

 ---
-title: "How to communicate effectively: a simple and practical guide"
+title: "How to communicate effectively"
 date: 2024-10-20 07:29:23 +00:00
 tags: [productivity, psychology]
 description: A simple and practical guide to communicating with examples of real-world messages.
 toc: true
 ---

-Perhaps *communicating* is the most important skill when working with other people, and it is required for greater success.
-In this blog post, I list my thought process: before, while and after communicating.

-# Why should you read *my* thought process?

-- I value and take action to deliver high-impact solutions simply and quickly.
-- I received (and continue to receive) the same feedback at school, university, work and personal life: "Baran, your communication is very clear and effective to get shit done quickly.".
-- I value engineering and automation to the point that they are no longer valuable.
+Big achievements usually come from teamwork, which starts with communication.
+But *starting* doesn't make it easy.
+So, poor communication is common, and wastes time for everyone involved.

+In this post, I’ll share my approach to effective communication, helping you and your team get things done faster with less frustration.

-# My thought process on effective communication
+# High-level effective communication steps

+1. Plan before communicating.
+2. Communicate.
+3. Follow up after communicating.

+# Detailed breakdown of each step

-## Plan (before communicating)
+## 1. Plan before communicating.

 1. Acknowledge that you are talking to a human like yourself, so communicate with the recipient as you would like to be addressed by empathising.
 2. Keep it simple to maximise clarity and focus.